Sclerosteosis (SOST)

 What is Sclerosteosis?

-The syndrome leads to bone overgrowth which in turn causes a number of health issues and symptoms.
+The syndrome leads to bone overgrowth which in turn causes several health issues and symptoms.

 Sclerosteosis is the most severe form of the syndromes related to SOST-related sclerosing bone dysplasia.